-- First and second place individuals in showmanship will compete in the Round Robin Showmanship on Friday. - All exhibitors must have completed the Colorado Horse Project Advancement Level 1 Western to compete in the Western Performance Classes.
+- 1. First and second place individuals in showmanship will compete in the Round Robin Showmanship on Friday. - All exhibitors must have completed the Colorado Horse Project Advancement Level 1 Western to compete in the Western Performance Classes.
 All exhibitors must have completed the Colorado Horse Project Advancement Level I English to compete in the English Class during the Performance Show. - Individual performance awards will be presented on the following basis (superintendent will use written test scores to determine the outcome in the case of a tie): - a.
 Scores added for trophies will be on one horse. - b.
-A maximum of five scores (best 5) will be totaled for an individual's score.
+A maximum of five scores (best 5) will be totaled for an individual's score. - c.
+Ten points for 1st place, down to 1 point for 10th place.
+(If less than 10 in class, 1st place will receive 1 point for each person in the class then down to 1 point.)
+Superintendent and show management shall determine scoring for entries that receive no score.